huggingface/blog/hf-bitsandbytes-integration.md

 ![FP32](assets/96_hf_bitsandbytes_integration/FP32.png)

+XXX: for all images that aren't original should add the link to the source page. original don't need to say original ;)
+XXX: actually, perhaps we should use just one image https://blogs.nvidia.com/wp-content/uploads/2020/05/tf32-Mantissa-chart-hi-res-FINAL.png from https://blogs.nvidia.com/blog/2020/05/14/tensorfloat-32-precision-format/ as it nicely aligns all the 4 formats and it's easier for the user to see the important difference at once.

 In the float16 (FP16) data type, 5 bits are reserved for the exponent and 10 bits are reserved for the mantissa.
 This makes the representable range of FP16 numbers much lower than FP32.
 This exposes FP16 numbers to the risk of overflowing (trying to represent a number that is very large) and underflowing (representing a number that is very small).

 ![FP16](assets/96_hf_bitsandbytes_integration/FP16.png)